Talking points about the arts, arts education, and creative economy

 - Ten Reasons to Invest in Wisconsin’s Creative Sector

-- 2017 Arts Legislative Agenda: Wisconsin Creates – growing Wisconsin’s investment in the arts and creative economy
+- 2021 Creative Policy Agenda – growing Wisconsin’s investment in the arts and creative economy

 - The Arts and the Creative Economy: Creativity for all in Wisconsin

-- Comparative FY2015 State Arts Agency Funding from the National Assembly of State Arts Agencies
+- State Arts Agency funding information from the National Assembly of State Arts Agencies

 National arts issues – updated often